 Beginning somewhat before 1820, a few families, led by Corporal Manuel Boronda, took up residence outside the presidio walls.
 A few people had lived in outlying ranchos as early as the 1790s, but these do not seem to have been permanent residences.
 Teresa Russell notes that the Borondas were the first people to build a home outside the walls of the presidio.
 There had been other grants bestowed in the Carmel Valley, but none of the grantees had chosen to occupy their land.
 Their adobe was one room.
 They had an outdoor kitchen called a ‘ramada.’
 They wore fine clothes in homemade surroundings.”
 In 1814, a number of non-Spanish immigrants began to settle in Monterey.
 But the town grew slowly.
 A watercolor by William Smyth during the winter of 1826-1827 shows a small number of scattered adobes without any formal property lines, fences, or streets.
 But by the early 1840s the pattern of the town was laid out and the presidio ceased to be the center of activity.
 After the American occupation the old presidio was abandoned and a new facility was built near the site of El Castillo, on the hill overlooking the harbor.

-If you want to enjoy Monterey State Historic Park and rest of the attractions then come and stay at the Monterey Stagecoach Lodge in Monterey County and get rooms at very affordable rates.
+If you want to enjoy the Monterey attractions then come and stay at the Monterey Stage Coach Lodge in Monterey County and get rooms at very affordable rates.
 Make your Monterey hotel reservations today.
 We are fully loaded with all required amenities like refrigerator / fridge, dryer, Expandable cable T.V., Free internet access, WIFI, free breakfast, free parking and many more which is of free of cost.
 Come and try out many attractions which are not yet explore by you.
 Check out the attractions in Monterey, CA.